 So what to do?

 And then it hit me: Accept it!
 Accept the fact that I hate feeling anxious.
 Don’t fight it, just notice it.
 Notice how fucking shitty it feels.
-But — and this is the key — DO NOT MAKE IT WRONG.
+And — and this is the key — DO NOT MAKE IT WRONG.
 It’s OKAY to feel anxious.
 It’s okay to feel shitty.
-It doesn’t mean anything is wrong, it’s just how you feel in the moment.
+It doesn’t mean anything is wrong, it’s just how I feel in the moment.
 Period.

 And that, my friends, is my epiphany: That problems don’t exist except in our own minds.
 How awesome is that?